-- Create integrated test-beds dedicated to nuclear materials, and in general materials for harsh operating conditions, as an effective pathway for accelerated materials qualification and industrial upscaling, based on coordinated exploitation of existing and future facilities and infrastructures at the service of both industry and research. - Develop MAPs dedicated to nuclear materials, or more generally materials for harsh operating conditions, as an ambitious, but extremely promising goal to apply a "design and control" paradigm for materials screening and perhaps discovery, with high potential to boost innovation in a field that needs it, allowing variables related with circularity and sustainability to be included from the start ("sustainability by design" [224]). - Elaborate blended models combining physics-based and data-driven approaches, e.g., making use of few-shot learning techniques, as an effective methodology for nuclear materials, with the potential of optimally combining the capabilities of by now "traditional" multiscale tools and approaches (the development of which has absorbed much effort in the last few decades [143]) with recent data-driven empirical trends. - Establish intelligent materials health monitoring systems extended to material properties over the whole component lifecycle: multi-parameter-based approaches combining different NDE techniques to efficiently characterize materials' properties ("material DNA") similarly to having different human-senses, thanks to machine learning algorithms that remove irrelevant or spurious data, best blended in cognitive sensor systems, for advanced digital twin concepts. - Create (if needed) and crucially populate with data FAIR nuclear materials databases, which should provide a modern, user-friendly, flexible, efficient, protected and especially attractive framework to store, cure, analyse and exploit data, coupled with the consensual definition of materials examination protocols and relevant data format, as a crucial prerequisite for the success of the above endeavours.
+Create integrated test-beds dedicated to nuclear materials, and in general materials for harsh operating conditions, as an effective pathway for accelerated materials qualification and industrial upscaling, based on the coordinated exploitation of existing and future facilities and infrastructures in Europe and on the elaboration of standardised qualification paths, at the service of both industry and research, in full respect of intellectual property.

-This should be done in close collaboration with existing initiatives in the materials area or in the nuclear field.
+- Develop new predictive capabilities by blending by now "traditional" physically based multiscale tools and approaches (the development of which has absorbed much effort in the last few decades [148]) with more recent data-driven approaches, e.g., making use of few-shot learning techniques, as an effective methodology to accelerate application for design and safety purposes at industrial level. - Establish intelligent materials health monitoring systems extended to material properties over the whole component lifecycle: multi-parameter-based approaches combining different NDE techniques to efficiently characterize materials' properties ("material DNA") similarly to having different human-senses, thanks to machine learning algorithms that remove irrelevant or spurious data, best blended in cognitive sensor systems, for advanced digital twin concepts of industrial applicability. - Develop Materials Acceleration Platforms dedicated to nuclear materials, or more generally materials for harsh operating conditions, as an ambitious, but extremely promising goal to apply a "design and control" paradigm for materials screening and perhaps discovery, with high potential to boost innovation in a field that needs it, allowing variables related with circularity and sustainability to be included from the start ("fitness and sustainability by design" [229]).
+Likewise apply similar structured screening to bring to full maturity the use of advanced manufacturing techniques in the field of nuclear energy. - Create FAIR nuclear materials databases and, importantly, populate them with data, to provide a modern, user-friendly, flexible, efficient, protected and especially attractive framework to store, cure, analyse and exploit data, coupled with the consensual definition of materials examination protocols and relevant data format, as a crucial prerequisite for the success of the above endeavours, in full respect of the protection of intellectual property.